menefotto/confparse/README.md

 This is a small package the provides a ini style configuration parser.
 This is what is allowed:

-- Comments, either with the "#" or ":" anything after it till newline is ignored
+- Comments start, either with the "#" or ":" anything after it, till newline is ignored
-- Sections like [default]
+- Sections are written like the following [default] and contain a map of key values, anything between [] is a valid section.
-- Key and values like "ip=192.168.10.1"
+- Key and values are like "ip=192.168.10.1" ,the separator is "=" otherwise will not be considered a key value.

 Empty line are ignored, whitespaces are ignored as well.
 It hasn't really been tested yet, it might have some bugs.